MAKING A NEW WILL: PROCEDURE AND COST

 FEES AND EXPENSES

 It is difficult to predict how much an individual case will cost.
 We charge at an hourly rate of £200 + VAT.
-As a result, the normal charge is about £300 for an individual straightforward Will or for straightforward Wills for a married couple/civil partnership.
+As a result, the normal charge (including VAT) is about £240 for an individual straightforward Will or £360 for straightforward Wills for a married couple/civil partnership.
 More complicated Wills (for instance, those involving the creation of trusts or tax-saving schemes) tend to cost more, but we will warn you if, in your case, these indications are likely to be exceeded.
 In addition, there may be out-of-pocket expenses, but these are rare, and we will warn you in advance of them.
 The main possibilities are Land Registry fees (if ownership of a property has to be checked or adjusted), Companies Registry fees (if shares in a private company are to be left by Will), etc.

 If you have any questions, please speak to us.